-- Disadvantages.
-Find out if being waitlisted has any disadvantages.
+- Look into your disadvantages: Find out if being waitlisted has any disadvantages.
 Due to a later acceptance, you might find fewer housing, parking, and financial aid opportunities.
 It’s important to understand what these difficulties are ahead of time so that alternative options can be found.

-- Ranking.
-Call the admission office and ask if the waitlist is ranked.
+- Request the rankings: Call the admission office and ask if the waitlist is ranked.
 If it is, find out where you rank—the higher you are on the waitlist, the greater your chance of acceptance.

-- Grades.
-Resist the temptation of slipping into senioritis and maintain good grades.
+- Keep up your grades: Resist the temptation of slipping into senioritis and maintain good grades.
 Colleges may use your final grades as their deciding factor for acceptance, so keep up the good work and, even better, show improvement if you can.

-- Extracurriculars.
-Are you head of a club or interested in becoming one?
+- Invest in your extracurriculars: Are you head of a club or interested in becoming one?
 Want to enter a competition?
 Go for it.
 Colleges are interested in students who will contribute to their campus community, not just do well academically.
 Showing leadership and commitment to your high school and local community can help you gain an edge in the eye of the admission office.

-- LOR.
-Some schools will allow one final letter of recommendation.
+- Letters of recommendation: Some schools will allow one final letter of recommendation.
 If you don’t have a spare in hand, find a teacher, mentor, counselor, etc. who is willing to write one for you explaining why you would be a good fit for the school.

-- Interview.
-If you haven’t been interviewed, request to be.
+- Attend an interview: If you haven’t been interviewed, request to be.
 If you did interview, go for round two.
 It’s important to put a face to the application, and there’s no better way to do that than to sit before the dean of admission and put forth your best self.

 Related: Ace the College Interview